Joul24py/UAA-ICI/README.md

 # UAA-ICI

-Programming exercises done while I studied ICI at the UAA
+Programming exercises done while studying ICI at the UAA